cheran-senthil/Chaturanga/README.md

 * Pretty print of the chessboard using UNICODE (optional, defaults to False)
 * Generation of all legal moves for a given position. (including en-passant, castling, and promotion)
 * Identifying potential draw situations (3-fold repitition, 100 plies) and checks.
-* Identification of all game ending criteria (Checkmate, Stalemate, 5-fold repitiyion, 150 plies)
+* Identification of all game ending criteria (Checkmate, Stalemate, 5-fold repitition, 150 plies)
 * Undoing a move
 * Resetting the Chessboard